Rock n Roll Consciousness

 Rock n Roll Consciousness is the eleventh solo studio album by American rock musician Thurston Moore.
-The album was released on 28 April 2017 by Caroline Records worldwide and Fiction Records in Europe and the United States.

-The album was produced by Paul Epworth.
+The album was released on April 28, 2017 by Caroline International and Fiction Records.
+It was recorded in London at The Church Studios in 2016 and was produced by Paul Epworth.

+Critical reception

+AnyDecentMusic?, another review aggregator, gave the album 7.5 out of 10 based on 17 critics' scores.